 Sometimes we buy things and fill our homes with junk because we think they’ll make us happy, when in reality, stuff does not make us happy.
 So we end up with houses full of clutter wondering where our space and money went.
 But there’s a better way to live.
-Here are 9 quotes about decluttering and minimalism from Francine Jay, an author and blogger.
+Here are 15+ quotes about minimalism and decluttering.

 In my humble opinion, minimalism rocks.
-Here’s why I love minimalism.
+Here’s why I love minimalism and why you might want to try minimalism in your own life and home.

 - 20 Ways to Organize Your Home